Kittaru87/student-directory/README.md

 * Ruby

 #### Full list of files ####
-* **full_directory** = final fully functional command line app pulling together various aspects of the previous exercises to create a fully functioning directory with a number of user options
+* **full_directory** = final fully functional command line app pulling together various aspects of the previous exercises (see below) to create a student directory with a number of user options

 * **directory.rb** = The fully functional command line app (no frills)
 * **example_1.rb** = modifies the program to number the students